cecilia-moreira/agency-jekyll-theme/_portfolio/project1.md

 #what displays when the item is clicked:
 title: Covid 19 Small Business Survey
-subtitle: PIs -  Humphries, Neilson, Ulyssea
+subtitle: PIs -  Profs.
+John Eric Humphries, Christopher Neilson, and Gabriel Ulyssea
 image: assets/img/portfolio/covid19sbs-awareness.png #main image, can be a link or a file in assets/img/portfolio
 alt: image alt text

 ---
 Use this area to describe your project. **Markdown** supported.

 Survey of over 40,000 small business owners throughout the United States, Latin and South America.
+Learn more about the project here: https://covid19sbs.org!